a-bobkov/spryker-url/README.md

 3․ [UrlRedirectProcessor](https://github.com/a-bobkov/spryker-url-rename-solution/blob/url-rename-solution/src/Spryker/Zed/Url/Business/Processor/UrlRedirectProcessor.php) – implements methods to be executed from the-above mentioned RedirectProcessor and UrlProcessor.
 It saves data to the `spy_url_redirect` table.

-In case you want to view the solution yourself, you can look at the full source code by the link:
+In case you want to view the solution yourself, you can look at the full open-source code by the link:

 [https://github.com/spryker/url/compare/3.12.0...a-bobkov:spryker-url-rename-solution:url-rename-solution?diff=unified](https://github.com/spryker/url/compare/3.12.0...a-bobkov:spryker-url-rename-solution:url-rename-solution?diff=unified)